Shalva Nutsubidze: 1940–1950

-Political life
+Politics

-Shalva Nutsubidze was a prominent political figure.
+Nutsubidze was a prominent political figure.
 He was actively involved in the school's political life while still in high school.
 From 1904 until 1911, he was a member of the Bolshevik wing of the Russian Social Democratic Labour Party, which he left in 1911 to join the Georgian Social-Federalist Revolutionary Party.
 In 1917, he was elected to the Central Council of All-Russian National Socialist Parties and as a representative of it was dispatched to St. Petersburg, where the Declaration of All-Russian Nationalities was declared.
 He was elected to the National Council of Georgia in November of the same year.

-Shalva Nutsubidze was elected to the main committee of the Georgian Socialist-Federalist Revolutionary Party in 1918.
-In 1919–1921, he was a member of the Constituent Assembly of Georgia from the same party.
+Nutsubidze was elected to the main committee of the Georgian Socialist-Federalist Revolutionary Party in 1918.
+From 1919 to 1921, he was a member of the Constituent Assembly of Georgia from the same party.
 He signed the Declaration of Independence of Georgia.
 He served in the Educational and Librarian Commissions.

 The Constituent Assembly met on February 1, 1921.
-During the break, Shalva Nutsubidze and Benia Chkhikvishvili had a dispute in which Benia punched Nutsubidze in the eye and took his hand towards the handgun, while Nutsubidze threw a chair at him.
+During the break, Nutsubidze and Benia Chkhikvishvili had a dispute in which Benia punched Nutsubidze in the eye and took his hand towards the handgun, while Nutsubidze threw a chair at him.
 A few days after the confrontation, the Socialist-Federalists proposed to the Constituent Assembly's Presidium that Chkhikvishvili's Membership of Parliament status be revoked, but the Assembly voted and removed the topic from the agenda.
 In response to public dissatisfaction demonstrations were held.

-Shalva Nutsubidze did not emigrate with the government after Georgia was annexed by Russian Soviet Federative Socialist Republic on February 25, 1921.
-Two days later Shalva Nutsubidze led the formation of a temporary main committee of the Federalist Party.
+Nutsubidze did not emigrate with the government after Georgia was annexed by Russian Soviet Federative Socialist Republic on February 25, 1921.
+Two days later Nutsubidze led the formation of a temporary main committee of the Federalist Party.
 The Federalists supported the Soviet government as a result of the committee's decision.

-Between 1923 and 1929, Shalva Nutsubidze served in the Central Executive Committees of the Transcaucasian Socialist Federative Soviet Republic and the Georgian Soviet Socialist Republic.
+Between 1923 and 1929, Nutsubidze served in the Central Executive Committees of the Transcaucasian Socialist Federative Soviet Republic and the Georgian Soviet Socialist Republic.
 He was a president of Georgian branch of the Union for Cultural Relations with Foreign Countries in 1934.